prahahackers24/scaffold/README.md

 Also we fixed a bug in the Hello World repo, which caused issues when executing the make commands.
 After the hackathon we will submit a PR to the repo for this.

 ### Uniswap Foundation - Hook Features

+We customized the PoolSwapTest.sol to create the PoolBatchSwapTest contract, enabling efficient batch token swaps using the IPoolManager interface.
+This contract processes multiple swap parameters in a single transaction, making the process more gas-efficient.
+This solution is not only useful for our platform, but is a showcase the novel applications of batch swapping that are possible on Uniswap.

 ### The Graph - Best New Subgraph